contrailcirrus/pycontrails/docs/README.md

 # Documentation

-[Sphinx](https://www.sphinx-doc.org/en/master/) based documentation for the `pycontrails` Python module.
+The `pycontrails` package uses [Sphinx](https://www.sphinx-doc.org/en/master/) for documentation.

 ## Requirements

 - See [README.md](../README.md) for development setup instructions
 - [pandoc](https://pandoc.org/installing.html) - Used for interpreting notebooks
 - *For PDF Output*: Install a LaTeX distribution.
   If you are using a Mac, [MacTeX](https://www.tug.org/mactex/index.html) is the best option.
   Note that LaTeX is fairly large to install (~6GB).

 ## Configuration